Snorkels Search

 Comparison: not all air cleaners are equal in performance.

 Commonly, there are two types of air cleaner fitted to cars by manufacturers: the Flat Air Cleaner and the Cyclonic Air Cleaner, both fitted with paper filters.
 While they conform to emission laws, they are not fuel or power efficient.
-The Cyclonic is the most effective of the two types.
+The Cyclonic is the more effective of the two.

 Some after market suppliers replace the paper filter by a foam oil filter to further increase airflow and thus power to the engine.
 However, what is gained in power is lost in filtration.
 Generally, a paper filter will suppress particles down to 30 microns while foam oil filters will not filter below 40 to 50 microns.
 Larger particle sizes will increase exponentially the risk of damage to the power plant.